FrontEndFoxes/kitchen-sune/src/recipes/nigerian-oha-soup.md

 # Oha soup
-Oha or Ora is mostly known in south eastern part of a nigeria, A tradtional soup eaten in most igbo homes.
+Oha or Ora is mostly known in south eastern part of a Nigeria, A traditional soup eaten in most igbo homes.
 The main ingredient is the leaves that makes it unique.

 ## Ingredients
 ```